14 Jul Gold in the Age of COVID 19

 Supply Chain Disruption

-Refiners and mines have been shut down for months, from the Perth Mint in Australia to New Zealand vault where we store some of our clients’ gold, all the way through Singapore, Hong Kong, and Switzerland.
-Many more may be affected: Royal Canadian Mint, the US Mint, etc..
+Refiners and mines have been shut down for months, from the Perth Mint in Australia to the New Zealand vault where we store some of our clients’ gold, all the way through Singapore, Hong Kong, and Switzerland.
+Many more may be affected: the Royal Canadian Mint, the US Mint, etc..
 On the refinery side, we see either a total shutdown or working below the full capacity because employees are sick, can’t get to work, and various other reasons.

 The same applies to transportation and logistics.

 Usually, gold is shipped using commercial flights.
-The moment air traffic came to a halt spelt trouble for the precious metals logistics – If you’re a mine in Africa and you need to get your material out, there’s no way of doing it.
+The moment air traffic came to a halt spelled trouble for the precious metals logistics – If you’re a mine in Africa and you need to get your material out, there’s no way of doing it.
 And if you are going to ship gold, it becomes increasingly difficult.

-For example, the minimum quantity of gold that a logistic company can ship is 800 kilograms.
+For example, the minimum quantity of gold that a logistics company can ship is 800 kilograms.
 That’s a lot of physical gold to be moving around, especially for investors.
 This in itself puts working in our sector under very stressful limitations insofar as our access to material is concerned.